DevExpress-Examples/wpf-docklayoutmanager-add-layoutpanels-and-hide-them/README.md

 # WPF Dock Layout Manager - Add and Hide LayoutPanels

 This example uses the `BeginUpdate()` and `EndUpdate()` methods to add and hide LayoutPanels.
-Click the `Add New` button to add ten LayoutPanels and the `Hide All` button to hide  the displayed panels to the left side of the application.
+Click the `Add New` button to add ten LayoutPanels and the `Hide All` button to hide the displayed panels on the left side of the application.

 ![image](https://user-images.githubusercontent.com/12169834/174022199-1c0ee0d9-37d3-4cef-888c-de7d35c2f61a.png)